Burloak Canoe Club: History

 Burloak's history emerges from two former canoe clubs: The Mohawk Canoe Club, formerly situated in Burlington where the Spencer Smith Park now lies, and the Oakville Racing Canoe Club.
 Mohawk was started in 1958 by Mike Moir, Bill Pitt and Bill Dinsmore and raced under the black and green colours.
 The Oakville Racing Canoe Club was founded in 1974 by former Toronto Island paddler Bill Collins and Dorothy Jamieson.
 Oakville's colours were brown and white but when the two clubs merged in 1989, the new entity adopted a new set of official colours, though the Mohawk colours are often used unofficially to represent Burloak.
 The Burloak racing vest is solid black with a coloured badge on the front.

 Programs

-The Burloak Canoe Club is an integral part of the local community, participating and hosting local events and providing an alternative to people looking for a unique and challenging sport.
+The Burloak Canoe Club is involved with the local community, participating and hosting local events and providing an alternative to people looking for a unique and challenging sport.
 Training and competition takes place in C-1, C-2, C-4 and IC-4, C-15 (War Canoe), K-1, K-2 and K-4 canoes and kayaks.

 Programs exist for all ages and skill levels, from Atom (under 10) to Masters (25 and over), and beginner to high-performance levels.
 Participation in local, regional and national competitions takes place for all age groups.

 Burloak Canoe Club also provides a venue for numerous local dragon boat teams during the summer months.